ravendb/samples-php-laravel/README.md

 ./vendor/bin/sail artisan key:generate
 ```

-## Seed the database

-Seed the database with command:
+## Database seeding

+To create database and seed the data run the command:

 ```bash
 ./vendor/bin/sail artisan ravendb:seed
 ```

+Default database `Northwind` will be created.
+You can access it directly through
+_RavenDB Studio_ on address: [http://localhost:8080](http://localhost:8080)

 ## Access the application

-To access the app in your browser insert the link:

-Access the application in your browser at the given URL ([http://localhost/](http://localhost/) by default).
+Access the application in your browser at the given URL [http://localhost/](http://localhost/).

 ---